Mainian/dockerRuns/README.md

 # dockerRuns
-local docker run commands I use for hosting services locally
+docker run commands I use for hosting services locally